-Three analyses are presented in the following sections.
-The first analysis focuses on the spatial profile of CP and its change over time (Section III.A).
-Then, the temporal profile of the CP is analyzed on time scales of minutes (Section III.B) and seconds (Section III.C).
+Three analyses are presented in Secs.
+III A-III C. The first analysis focuses on the spatial profile of CP and its changeover time (Sec.
+III A).
+Then, the temporal profile of the CP is analyzed on time scales of minutes (Sec.
+III B) and seconds (Sec.
+III C).